 *

-* @throws IllegalArgumentException if source
+* @throws IllegalArgumentException if source is null

 * @see MouseEvent#MouseEvent(java.awt.Component, int, long, int, int, int, int, boolean)